JadonVC/Data-Analysis-Final-Project/REPORT.md

 1. Introduction

-This project analyzes U.S. housing market conditions using Redfin’s City Market Tracker dataset.
-The dataset is extremely large, containing millions of city-month observations with dozens of housing market indicators such as median list price, days on market, sales-to-list ratios, and inventory levels.
+This project analyzes U.S. housing market activity using data from Redfin’s City Market Tracker.
+The dataset contains millions of city-month observations with metrics including median price per square foot (PPSF), median list price, inventory, days on market, supply indicators, and seller behavior metrics.

-The primary goal of this analysis is to build a predictive model for median price per square foot (PPSF) using measurable market indicators.
-Random Forest regression was selected due to its ability to:
+The primary goal of this analysis is to build a predictive model for:

-Handle non-linear relationships,
+Target Variable:

+Median Price Per Square Foot (PPSF)

+Model Chosen:

+Random Forest Regression, due to:

+Ability to handle nonlinear relationships

+Strong predictive accuracy

-Rank feature importance,
+Built-in feature importance

-Manage large datasets with minimal preprocessing, and

-Provide strong performance without heavy tuning.

-Before modeling, extensive data preparation was required due to the size of the dataset.
+Minimal data assumptions

+Resistance to overfitting

+This report documents data extraction, cleaning, filtering, modeling, and analysis results.

-2. Data Extraction and File Handling
+2. Data Extraction

-Unzipping the Redfin Data
+The dataset was delivered as a large ZIP file.
+To maintain reproducibility, extraction was performed programmatically:

 import zipfile

 zip_path = "archive.zip"